-- Telling people who are close to you can benefit both of you.
+- > Telling people who are close to you can benefit both of you.

 The support of people closest to you can be very helpful.

-Start with those who interact with you on a daily basis. - > If you decide to tell someone, think about what their response might be.
+Start with those who interact with you on a daily basis. - response might be.
 This helps you to feel more prepared.

 Even by preparing, you might get surprising reactions.
-Be prepared to give the person time to process their own feelings. - > Parents should consider a child's age and ability to understand. - > It is best for your children to hear this kind of information from you. - Children are very aware of things going on around them.
+Be prepared to give the person time to process their own feelings. - Parents should consider a child's age and ability to understand. - > It is best for your children to hear this kind of information from you. - Children are very aware of things going on around them.

 They may sense changes in their parent's physical and emotional state.
 If you choose not to discuss your condition with them, they may become confused.